Updated: Sep 9, 2021

 There are several ways to win a national prize as an undergraduate medical student.
-A national prize can not only make you stand out when it comes to applying for your future doctor positions (especially for the Academic Foundation Programme - more info for medical students on my blog post here), but it can also help demonstrate your academic rigour and impressive writing skills.
+A national prize can not only make you stand out when it comes to applying for your future doctor positions (especially for the Academic Foundation Programme - more info for medical students on my blog post here), but it can also help demonstrate your academic rigor and impressive writing skills.

 The commonest way to win a national prize is through an essay competition, offered by most of the Royal Colleges and by many charities.
-It is worth searching for different essay prizes, having a look at the types of essay questions available and writing about a subject that piques your interest.
-You will, at the very least, learn a lot about the topic (because essays require lots of further reading) and you never know, you may just end up winning - like I did twice!
+It is worth searching for different essay prizes, having a look at the types of essay questions available, and writing about a subject that piques your interest.
+You will, at the very least, learn a lot about the topic (because essays require lots of further reading) and you never know, you may just end up winning - as I did twice!

 My top tips for writing a winning essay (although, I believe a small portion of it is luck):

 Pick a subject that interests you and that you can write confidently about.

 I didn't attempt any essay competitions in first year because I wanted to improve my research and writing skills first and felt that I was a bit too out of my depth for most of the subjects.
 I also have not yet entered any essay competitions that require specific formats like case reports because I have not been on clinical placements for long enough.
 I tend to go for essay competitions that give you the freedom to write creatively about a topic, backed up with available scientific research - like a literature review. ⠀⠀

 Proof-read your essay several times and get feedback on it if you can.

 Please remember though: it must be your own work.
 Having someone (preferably a doctor) who can give you feedback and suggest improvements is great but, ultimately you need to be the one coming up with the ideas for the main body of your essay, seeking further reading resources, and of course, writing the essay itself.

 Spend the appropriate amount of time planning and writing your essay.